Adobels/UIViewKit/README.md

-# UIViewDSL
+# UIViewKit

-UIViewDSL is a Swift tool that makes designing and setting up UIKit views as simple as using InterfaceBuilder, but with Swift's strong type checks.
+UIViewKit is a Swift tool that makes designing and setting up UIKit views as simple as using InterfaceBuilder, but with Swift's strong type checks.
 It offers a look similar to SwiftUI and has lots of easy methods for attributes, outlets, and constraints.
 Thanks to the @resultBuilder attribute, the code is quick to write, looks cleaner, and is more pleasing to the eye.

 ## Key Features